shermnonic/projectme/README.md

 	- `qneport.cpp`
 	- `qnodeseditor.cpp`

+- This software includes GLSL shaders that use a version of [webgl-noise by Stefan Gustavson](https://github.com/ashima/webgl-noise) from 2011, licensed under a MIT license.

 - The source code contains a down-stripped version of "Distance transform of 1D and 2D images" by Pedro Felzenszwalb in a version from 2006, licensed under a GPL-2 license.
   That particular version seems to be no longer online, but a more recent version